Cadecraft/dotfiles/README.md

 - Config for komorebi tiling window manager
 - Config for PowerShell (put under `~/Documents/WindowsPowerShell`)
 - Config for Hyprland
+    - Relies on Wezterm, Wofi, Waybar, Swaybg, Cadecraft/remslice, and others
 - Config for Waybar
+- Config for Wofi (styles)